Open any Facebook group for South African e-hailing drivers and you'll see the same question posted daily: "How much can I really make driving Uber?"

 Sounds decent, right?
 Now let's subtract what actually goes out.

-Uber takes 25% off every fare.
-Period.
-No negotiation.
+Uber takes 25% off every fare, according to the Uber SA pricing page (2026).
 On R8,000 gross per week, that's R2,000 gone before you see a cent.
-Bolt is slightly better at 15-20% depending on the city, but generally offers fewer rides.
+Bolt charges 15-20% depending on the city, according to the Bolt SA pricing page (2026), but generally offers fewer rides.

 ⚠️ Fuel is the silent profit killer.
-A R1/litre increase in the petrol price can cost you R400–R500/month.
+A R1/litre increase in the petrol price costs you R400–R500/month.
 Always factor current fuel prices into your calculations.

 If you don't own a car, you're renting one.
 Weekly rentals for Uber-qualified vehicles range from R1,800 (older models, high mileage) to R3,500 (newer Corollas, Camrys).
 Monthly: R7,700–R15,000.